 A body scan is a mindfulness practice that involves mentally scanning your body from head to toe, noticing any areas of tension or discomfort.
 Start at the top of your head and slowly move down to your toes, focusing on each part of your body in turn.
 This practice, often done at bedtime, helps release tension and brings awareness to areas of stress or discomfort.
 The body scan can be completed in 5–10 minutes and is an excellent way to unwind and relax before sleep.

-Mindful Walking: Moving with Awareness
+Mindful Walking: Movement with Intention

 Mindful walking is a grounding practice that encourages awareness of each step.
 It can be practiced in any setting—whether you’re walking to the store, taking a stroll in the park, or simply moving around the house.
 Focus on each step, noticing how your feet connect with the ground, the rhythm of your movement, and the sensation of your body in motion.
 Pay attention to your surroundings—the sounds, colors, and textures.
 This practice can transform an ordinary walk into a deeply calming experience, bringing mindfulness into an everyday activity.